What to Do in Mallorca: Our Highlights + Sightseeing Map

 At the airport of Palma, but also inside the city, there are multiple rental car providers.
 To book a rental car you’ll simply need a valid driver’s license, an ID and a credit card.

-It’s best to get a small car because I can guarantee that it’s no fun maneuvering the narrow alleys and streets of the island with a huge limousine.
+Our tips for booking a rental car: Don’t wait too long to book a rental car.
+They’re particularly popular in Mallorca and so the shorter in advance you book, the more expensive the price.
+It’s best to get a small car – we can guarantee that it’s no fun maneuvering the narrow alleys and streets of the island with a huge limousine.

 #2 Travel in the off-peak season